Explore how India maintains its vibrant traditional medicine systems while experiencing rapid economic growth and modernization.

 Learn about the traditions of indigenous, tribal, and ethnic minority groups, including Ayurveda, traditional Tibetan medicine (Amchi), yoga, Unani, and naturopathy.
-Compare and contrast India’s traditional and modern healthcare systems.
+Explore the institutions, methodologies, and practitioners of traditional medicine in India.

 Visit centers of traditional medicine in Delhi and in rural and urban areas in the Indian Himalayas.

 Site visits may include diverse health and healing centers such as the Nature Cure and Yoga Center, Ashram hospitals, the Tibetan Medical and Astrological Institute, and the Himalayan Research Institute of Yoga and Naturopathy in Kayakalp.